Back To Homepage

 Pigeon Toe walk forward, Hands pointed down, opposite shoulders lift up and down, Hop Step on &8.

-Hand pointed up, shaking finger, delayed type walks forward ...
+Hand pointed up, just above shoulder hight, shaking fore-finger, delayed type walks forward ...
 Can make silly faces !

 Basically a "Knock Knee Walk, while holding pants with index and forefinger forward 8, then back 8 counts.

 Kick-Step (side), Hook-Step (behind), Step Step, then repeat other direction.
-8 cts.
-Charleston: See Charleston page.
+8 count Charleston: See Charleston page.

 Kick-Step-Step (1&2), Repeat till count 8, Clap hands on counts 2,4,6,8.
 Usually followed by Shorty George.